quixio/quix-streams/docs/using.md

 2. Pandas Data Frame (represented by the `pd.DataFrame` class)
 3. DataRaw (represented by the `qx.TimeseriesDataRaw` class)

-In this topic you'll learn about the `TimeseriesData` and `pd.DataFrame` formats.
+In the following sections of this documentation you'll learn about these formats.

 ## Registering a callback for stream data